Barbados is making several important tax system changes.

 New tax measures - Barbados' Economic Recovery and Transformation Plan

-Barbados' published its economic recovery and transformation plan on June 11, 2018.
-The plan includes changes to the corporate income tax rate, relief in the form of tax amnesty, and VAT changes, as follows:
+The new Barbados government published its economic recovery and transformation plan on June 11, 2018.
+The plan includes the following changes to the corporate income tax rate and relief in the form of tax amnesty, among other proposals.,:

 Increase in corporate income tax rate

-Barbados announced it will increase the corporate income tax rate to 30% (from 25%), effective July 1, 2018.
-As a result, entities that claim the maximum foreign currency earnings allowance will see their effective tax rate increase to 2.10% (from 1.75%).
+Barbados proposes to increase the corporate income tax rate to 30% (from 25%), with the commencement date to be confirmed.
+As a result, entities that claim the maximum foreign currency earnings allowance may see their effective tax rate increase to 2.10% (from 1.75%).

 Barbados announced it will write off all taxes owed from tax years 1968 to 2000.
 Barbados also announced that it will waive all penalties and interest for tax years 2000 to 2017 where outstanding payments are made or a where the taxpayer and the Barbados Revenue Authority agree to a payment plan and arrangements are made between July 1, 2018 and December 31, 2018.